aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/abstracttextloadoptions/_index.md

 ### getRegion() {#getRegion--}

-Gets or sets the system regional settings based on CountryCode at the time the file was loaded.
+<b>@deprecated.</b> Please use the 'region' property instead.
+Gets or sets the regional settings used for the Workbook that will be loaded.

 ```javascript
 getRegion() : CountryCode;